EnMAP-Box/qgispluginsupport/README.md

 ### QGIS Resource files

 Many QGIS icons are available as resource strings.
-Based on the Qt reosurce system, theses icons can be used in own QGIS plugins, which reduces the need to provide own `*.png` or `*.svg` files and reduces the plugin size.
+Based on the Qt resource system, these icons can be used in own QGIS plugins, which reduces the need to provide own `*.png` or `*.svg` files and reduces the plugin size.